orpiske/brainstorm/README.md

 #### Kind

-The recommended way to create a Kubernetes environment is via the Kind extension for Podman.
+The recommended way to create a Kubernetes environment is via the Kind extension for Podman Desktop.
-You can follow the steps described in the [Podman documentation](https://podman-desktop.io/docs/kind) to get it up and running.
+You can follow the steps described in the [Podman Desktop documentation](https://podman-desktop.io/docs/kind) to get it up and running.

 Make sure you have the `kubectl` and `kind` commands installed.
-Podman can help you install both of them.
+Podman Desktop can help you install both of them.

 ### Running the operator